Out With The New, In With The Old: Hygiene

 Exploding Combs

-At the beginning of the 1900s, standard combs made of ivory were prohibitively expensive, and so manufacturers came up with a cheaper alternative: celluloid combs.
+At the beginning of the 1900s, standard combs made of ivory were expensive, and so manufacturers came up with a cheaper alternative: celluloid combs.
 But these were very bad ideas.
 The celluloid was flammable and explosive, leading to...exploding combs.

 Completely Conscious Surgeries